 Yes!
 We offer a "mini" or "small" share that is equivalent to half a standard share.

 Splitting a share if fine, we just ask that the share is listed under one primarily contact's name.
 If you would like your share partner to receive the weekly CSA newsletter, please just list their email on your share form, or they can sign up for the e-list on our website.

 The standard share is enough food to feed a small family for the week.
 The mini/small share is half the size of a standard, a good amount for a single person or a family that doesn't cook a lot of vegetables.

-Yes, if you let us know that you no longer would like to receive a CSA share, we will cancel your share and issue a refund for the remaining boxes.
+Yes, if you let us know that you no longer would like to receive a CSA share, we will cancel your share and issue a refund for the remaining boxes, deducting a 4% processing fee.
 We must be notified of the cancellation at least 2 days before pick up so we don't pick your share.
-We will refund the entire amount if the CSA share has not started yet and a pro-rated amount if the season has started.
+We will refund the entire amount less the 4% processing fee if the CSA share has not started yet and a pro-rated amount if the season has started.